alvarogarcia7/katas-we-love/README.md

 A refactoring kata with nearly perfect code coverage in which the feature envy smell is very strong.
 Almost all behavior is separated from its data and the domain is anemic.

-Tags: refactoring, gabriele-tondi, tell-dont-ask, design-principle, solid, value-object, object-orientation, oop, feature envy, code-smell, anemic-domain
+Tags: refactoring, gabriele-tondi, tell-dont-ask, design-principle, solid, value-object, object-orientation, oop, feature-envy, code-smell, anemic-domain

 <hr>